redhat-openstack/website/source/install/quickstart.html.md

 # RDO Quickstart

-Deploying RDO is a quick and easy process.
-Setting up an OpenStack cloud takes approximately 15 minutes, and can be as short as 3 steps.

-Below, we'll explain how to set up OpenStack on a single server.
+If you want to spin up a proof of concept cloud on one node, this is the place to be.
 You'll be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.

+If you are looking for instructions to deploy a production cloud, possibly with HA, see the [TripleO Quickstart](/rdo-manager).
 If you just want to try it out without installing anything, check out [TryStack](http://trystack.org).
-See also [Installation](Install#Installation) for alternate deployment methods.

 These instructions are to install the current ("**Liberty**") release.

 ## Summary for the Impatient

-    ** Make sure your /etc/environment is populated.
-In case it is not, as a suggestion, add the following content:
+Make sure your /etc/environment is populated:

     LANG=en_US.utf-8
     LC_ALL=en_US.utf-8

 Next, enter the commands:

     sudo yum install -y https://www.rdoproject.org/repos/rdo-release.rpm
     sudo yum update -y